Learn the Warning Signs of Child Identity Theft

 Getting Collection Calls or Past-due Notices

 Another worrisome sign of child identity theft is if you start to receive past-due notices in the mail or phone calls from debt collectors.
 Cross-check with your own accounts first to ensure there’s not an error.
-If your accounts check out OK, you’ll want to look into the possibility that your child’s identity has been stolen.
+If your accounts check out OK, you’ll want to look into the possibility that your child’s identity is compromised.

 Being Rejected for Government Benefits or Student Loans